Year Listed: 2004

 County: Bent County

-The school has been vacant for ten years, and this architecturally and historically significant building is home to pigeons rather than teachers and students.
+The school has been vacant since 2005, and this architecturally and historically significant building is deteriorating.
 Interior chalkboards and doors have been scavenged, but the beautiful stamped tin ceiling remains as testament to time when schools were deemed worthy of thoughtful and beautiful architectural detail.
 The structure itself is sound and it is easy to imagine the school being reborn as one of the finest structures in Las Animas.